 Each element of compensation has a different purpose, although in combination they are intended to make sure that Willis Lease has a competitive compensation package that attracts top talent and provides incentives that encourage a high level of short- and long-term performance for the benefit of stockholders.
 The Compensation Committee looks at these elements both individually (to ensure that each element is achieving its objective) and collectively (to ensure that the total compensation package is competitive).
-Components of the total executive compensation package, the details of which are discussed below, generally include (i) base salary, (ii) annual incentive compensation in the form of cash bonuses, (iii) long-term incentive compensation in the form of restricted stock, (iv) participation in the Company's employee stock purchase plan and other employee benefit plans and programs, and (v) in some cases, severance payments to be made upon an employment termination or change of control of the Company.
+Components of the total executive compensation package, the details of which are discussed below, generally include (i) base salary, (ii) annual cash incentive compensation, (iii) long-term incentive compensation in the form of restricted stock and target performance shares, (iv) participation in the Company's employee stock purchase plan and other employee benefit plans and programs, and (v) in some cases, severance payments to be made upon an employment termination or change of control of the Company.

-The Compensation Committee's subjective determinations for 2014 compensation took special note of Named Executive Officers' contribution to the transactions and other strategic initiatives set forth in the "2014 Performance Overview" above.
+The Compensation Committee's subjective determinations for 2017 compensation took special note of NEOs' contribution to the transactions and other strategic initiatives set forth in the "2017 Performance Overview" above.